 Catherine B. suggested “Some kind of demonstration” for Saturday’s gallery talk.
 It’s best for me to document a work as it progresses.
 My process varies work to work, but I generally start holding a “drawing” or schematic in my mind.
 I jotted this one down based loosely on a previous piece:

 The Void.
 I usually stretch my own and play off of the raw canvas and uneven brushy gesso.
 This commercial stretched-and-gessoed canvas was very reasonably priced at a new store on Main Street.
 Thus, I supported the locals, and it helps to get on with it.
 First lesson of painting — “Don’t fear the canvas.”
-This piece was entirely created in “Studio One” as seen in the background:
+This piece was entirely created in “Studio One” (the back yard) as seen in the background:

 Sometimes I’ll draw in with charcoal as did the inestimable painter/professor Hiram Williams.
 I used a charcoal stick as round as my thumb.
 Already deviating from that simple sketch:

 Then, painting in the form with a “cracked peppercorn” grey.
 Might have left more of the drawing texture. . .
 It is hard to see, but I toned the ground for a little warmth.
 Note that it is still a little early in the day:

 Here comes the sun.
 Watch those shadows as the work progresses.
 There is enough variation in surfaces in this one that I was able to work almost continuously while adjacent areas dried.
 Note the “Martha Living” Textured Metallic ® medium.
 Not used as Martha intended, but great stuff exclusive to The Home Depot ®.

 Martha Living smeared out unevenly with a pallet knife.
 Note same line of product in the lower Tentacle/Ray in black w/sparkles: